snotskie/ttrpg/md/index.md

 # Making Your First Character
 <!-- _class: center major creation -->

-## Step One: Stats
+## Stats
 <!-- _class: center creation -->

-> *Each character in this game has a small number of Stats: the H's of Humanity.
+> *Each character in this game has a small number of Stats.
 Together, these represent a character's general capabilities at a wide range of tasks and situations.*
 > *&mdash;snotskie*

 ### Character Creation: Step One!
 <!-- _class: creation -->

+The following page describes the seven **Stats** used in *Humanity, Blessed*, known collectively as **the H's of Humanity**.
+Your GM may add an additional one as well.

 Your first task is to decide **which Stat your character is best at**.